 Top tips for cats

 Keeping cats indoors when you know a storm is due is advisable.
-For cats that spend most of their time outdoors, remember to plan with the availability of litter trays.
-It is also important to monitor your cat is passing urine and faeces as normal in these circumstances as outdoor cats kept indoors can experience difficulties with these due to further stress.
+For cats that spend most of their time outdoors, remember to plan any prolonged indoor stay with the availability of litter trays.

 • Feliway diffusers and sprays – they release a calming pheromone to help relax and calm your cat.
 Remember to use the diffusers in an area they spend most time in and away from radiators.
 Sprays can be used on bedding or scratching towers where they spend their time.